bernhardrtr/mci-mgs-ba-pue3/docs/vscode_setup.md

 #### Extension PyMakr

-As PyMakr is a key extension setting it up correctly is further explained here
+As PyMakr is a key extension setting it up correctly is further explained here.

 - Install the extension PyMakr within VS Code.
 (Press `Ctrl`+`Shift`+`X` to get to extension in VS Code, search for PyMakr)
+- After installation click on the dropdown menu at the `Uninstall` button and select `Install Another Version...`.
+Select version **v1.1.18**.
 - Edit the global settings (Press `Ctrl`+`Shift`+`P` -> `Pymakr > Global settings`).
   In `pymakr.json` edit the following lines:
   ```